ethereum/consensus-specs/specs/light_client/merkle_proofs.md

 def get_item_position(typ: SSZType, index: Union[int, str]) -> Tuple[int, int, int]:
     """
-    Returns three variables: (i) the index of the chunk in which the given element of the item is represented, (ii) the starting byte position, (iii) the ending byte position.
+    Returns three variables: (i) the index of the chunk in which the given element of the item is represented, (ii) the starting byte position within the chunk, (iii) the ending byte position within the chunk.
 For example for a 6-item list of uint64 values, index=2 will return (0, 16, 24), index=5 will return (1, 8, 16)
     """
     if issubclass(typ, Elements):